QuartermindGames/ape/README.md

 ### Linux

-The engine primarily supports 64-bit Ubuntu 23.10 and has not been tested against other distributions of Linux, but is expected to work just fine.
+The engine primarily supports 64-bit [Ubuntu 24.04 LTS](https://ubuntu.com/download/desktop) and has not been tested against other distributions of Linux, but is expected to work just fine.

 ### macOS